bhi-spring-591-2019/instructors/How to deploy your Azure FHR server, and load it with data.md

     Connect-AzureRmAccount
     $fhirServiceName = "MyFhirServer"

 Open powershell, run these two commands, and then the previous commands.

+Replace "RG-NAME" with a useful name for your new Azure resources.
+This name is simply a friendly name that will group all the stuff you create in Azure for the FHIR Api together.
-Replace "RG-NAME" with a
+Replace "MyFhirServer" with a name that will be in the URL for your new server.

+Once it is up and running, you will want to put some data in it.
+It's no fun without some data!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MTkwNzYzOSw1NTY2NjgxNjldfQ==
+eyJoaXN0b3J5IjpbMjA0NzcxNjE2Miw1NTY2NjgxNjldfQ==
 -->